ApiLogicServer/Docs/docs/Sample-AI.md

 Security Automation means you activate security, and declare grants (using Python) to control row access for user roles.

 Security requires login to use the Admin App and Swagger.
-Security also provide **row-level authorization** - here, we ensure that less active accounts are hidden:
+Security also provide **row-level authorization** - here, we ensure that less active accounts are hidden if we login as user s1.p:

 ```python
 Grant(  on_entity = models.Customer,